 Contractual Interest: The Indian legal system allows for contractual interest up to 14% on a case-by-case basis.
 In litigation cases, however, the amount of interest awarded is left to the discretion of the court.

-Statute of Limitations: Three years for commercial invoices as well as for bills of exchange and promissory notes.
+Statute of Limitations: Three years from the due date, or clear acknowledgement, for commercial invoices as well as for bills of exchange and promissory notes.

 According to the World Bank, India is the 6th slowest country in the world in the number of days it takes to resolve a dispute.